£12,999 - £17,349 Price range

 That’s not to say the Baleno isn’t fun.
 Go for the throughly modern 1.0-litre petrol and it feels rather spritely in fact – the Suzuki making the most of the more-than-200kg weight advantage it holds over the Fiesta.
 A five-speed manual gearbox comes fitted as standard, but its long throw is enough for some testers to recommend going for the auto with the same number of gears.

-With the Baleno aimed at families looking for affordable transport for four, you could imagine the 1.2-litre petrol would prove the most popular model being, as it is, cheap on fuel and free to tax.
+With the Baleno aimed at families looking for affordable transport for four, you could imagine the 1.2-litre petrol would prove the most popular model being, as it is, cheap on fuel.

 However, the 1.0-litre model is a better bet if you plan to do a lot of motorway driving or will regularly fully load the car.
 With help from a turbocharger, it produces 110hp and 125Ib ft of torque.
 Getting from 0-62mph takes about 12 seconds and the Suzuki will skip to a top speed of 124mph.

 The nippy nature is helped no end by the Boosterjet’s raspy engine note that encourages you to sample its 5,500rpm peak power.
 There’s enough go in reserve for the motorway and, although the Baleno was never built with mile munching in mind, only wind noise will really disturb passengers at a fast cruise.
-It is also cheap to run – fuel economy sits at 62.8mpg and CO2 emissions of 103g/km mean that road tax costs £30 a year.
+It is also cheap to run – fuel economy sits at 62.8mpg and CO2 emissions of 103g/km.

 Suzuki will offer the Baleno with two trim levels.
 Basic models come with sat-nav, a reversing camera, DAB digital radio, Bluetooth, electric front windows and air-con as standard.
 Top end versions cost about £2,000 more, but the added equipment you get justifies the additional outlay – your extra investment adding useful items such as rear electric windows and climate control, as well as adaptive cruise control and automatic emergency braking that should prevent the car from being involved in an low-speed accident.